 A new predator on the scene also creates more competition for resources.
-Megafauna have high energy demands, meaning they need a lot of food to survive.
-It’s estimated that 10,000 kilograms of prey is needed to support a 90 kilogram carnivore over its lifetime; this means the depletion of food resources has impacted populations of large carnivores such as tigers and leopards.26
+Megafauna has high energy demands, meaning they need a lot of food to survive.
+It’s estimated that 10,000 kilograms of prey are needed to support a 90-kilogram carnivore over its lifetime; this means the depletion of food resources has impacted populations of large carnivores such as tigers and leopards.26

 Large mammals are still at the highest risk today, but pressure on smaller mammals is also rising

 Large mammals are still at the highest risk of extinction.
-In the chart we see the share of mammals that went extinct during the Pleistocene period (in brown), and the share that are at risk of extinction today (in green).27 These are categorised by body mass, with the smallest mammals on the left, and largest on the right.
+In the chart, we see the share of mammals that went extinct during the Pleistocene period (in brown), and the share that is at risk of extinction today (in green).27 These are categorized by body mass, with the smallest mammals on the left, and largest on the right.

 The distribution today is a close mirror of the past.
 86% of mammals weighing over one tonne today are threatened with extinction; 84% of species in this category went extinct in the past.
 As we move to smaller and smaller mammals, the percentage at risk of extinction drops off.